remix-run/react-router/docs/explanation/special-files.md

 } satisfies Config;
 ```

-See the [config API](https://api.reactrouter.com/v7/types/_react_router_dev.config.Config.html) for more information.
+See the details on [routing configuration][react-router-config] for more information.

 ## root.tsx